How Newcomers to Canada Can Impress a Landlord

 "Also, consider things such as the transportation options to and from employment or school; using public transit efficiently can save time and significant amounts of money from vehicle maintenance to parking and insurance costs."

-Kayla Andrade, chief executive officer and founder at Ontario Landlords Watch, recently told Vrunda Bhatt of the Globe and Mail that potential renters also go above and beyond to ensure they can rent the place they desire.
+Kayla Andrade, chief executive officer and founder at Ontario Landlords Watch, advises that potential renters also go above and beyond to ensure they can rent the desired place.

 *No AI-generated content was used in the writing of this story, and all sources are cited and credited where possible.